fanf2/hg64/README.md

 Please send bug reports, suggestions, and patches by email to me, Tony Finch <<dot@dotat.at>>, or via GitHub.
-Any contribution that you want included in this code must be unrestricted (like the licence below), and must include a `Signed-off-by:` line to certify that you wrote it or otherwise have the right to pass it on as a open-source patch, according to the [Developer's Certificate of Origin 1.1][dco].
+Any contribution that you want included in this code must be made available under the MPL 2.0 or a compatible licence, and must include a `Signed-off-by:` line to certify that you wrote it or otherwise have the right to pass it on as a open-source patch, according to the [Developer's Certificate of Origin 1.1][dco].

 [dco]: <https://developercertificate.org>